-A lot of my work revolves around leading teams to brighter futures – and a lot of that work is about anticipating the future.
+lot of my work revolves around leading teams to brighter futures – and a lot of that work is about anticipating the future, deciding on a future, then bringing it to life.

-Designing and anticipating the future is the first fundamental step of the Releasing Agility model I use; paint a bright picture of the future and galvanize people around it.
+Designing and anticipating the future is the first fundamental step of the Releasing Business Agility model I use; paint a bright picture of the future and align people around it.

-Listing goals and metrics and measures doesn’t connect with people like a story does.
-Stories go where facts cannot (one of the 10 principles covered in the communication workshop) – and the painted picture is a way to tell a story.
+Listing goals, metrics and measures doesn’t connect with people like a story does.
+Stories go where facts cannot (one of the 10 principles covered in the communication workshop) – and the painted picture is a way to tell that story.

 We may never achieve this future but at least we have a direction, a path, a waypoint, a star to head towards.
 And this is why the future belongs to those who can communicate about it.